finbourne/scheduler-sdk-java/sdk/docs/JobsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // JobsApi apiInstance = apiFactory.build(JobsApi.class);

         JobsApi apiInstance = ApiFactoryBuilder.build(fileName).build(JobsApi.class);
         String scope = "scope_example"; // String | The scope of the job
         String code = "code_example"; // String | The code of the job
         StartJobRequest startJobRequest = new StartJobRequest(); // StartJobRequest | The request for starting job try {
+            // uncomment the below to set overrides at the request level
+            // StartJobResponse result = apiInstance.runJob(scope, code, startJobRequest).execute(opts);

             StartJobResponse result = apiInstance.runJob(scope, code, startJobRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {